How to implement Clean Architecture in Go (Golang)

 trainingsService := app.NewTrainingsService(trainingsRepository, trainerGrpc, usersGrpc)

-Using the main function is the most trivial way to inject dependencies.
-We’ll look into the wire library as the project becomes more complex in future posts.
+Using the main function is the simplest way to inject dependencies.
+We’ll explore the wire library as the project becomes more complex in future posts.

 Adding tests

 Initially, the project had all layers mixed, and it wasn’t possible to mock dependencies.
-The only way to test it was to use integration tests, with proper database and all services running.
+The only way to test it was with integration tests, requiring a proper database and all services running.

-While it’s OK to cover some scenarios with such tests, they tend to be slower and not as fun to work with as unit tests.
-After introducing changes, I was able to cover CancelTraining with a unit tests suite.
+While it’s fine to cover some scenarios with such tests, they tend to be slower and not as enjoyable to work with as unit tests.
+After introducing these changes, I was able to cover CancelTraining with a unit test suite.

 I used the standard Go approach of table-driven tests to make all cases easy to read and understand.